-perhaps undermine popular support for the Mahdi Army.67 As part of this effort, the coalition has brokered a number of informal cease-fire agreements with local Sunni insurgent groups, freed detainees after extracting good-conduct pledges from tribal sheikhs, and hired tribal militias and their sheikhs as "security contractors."68
+The success of the tribally based Anbar Awakening, which has reportedly recruited some 12,000 volunteers for local police forces this year, represents a sea change in coalition engagement efforts.
+Et has revived hopes that tribal engagement can turn the tide against the Sunni Arab insurgency and perhaps undermine popular support for the Mahdi Army.
+As part of this effort, the coalition has brokered a number of informal cease-fire agreements with local Sunni insurgent groups, freed detainees after extracting good conduct pledges from tribal sheikhs, and hired tribal militias and their sheikhs as "security contractors."

-Several factors likely account for the Anbar Awakening, including popular revulsion against the ideology and methods of AQI, the threat that AQI poses to the autonomy of the tribes and their way of life, and the damage that AQI has done to the local economy.
-As General David Petraeus recently noted-perhaps half facetiously-the sheikhs in Anbar province "all have a truck company, they all have a construction company and they all have an import-export business," and the havoc that AQI has wreaked was bad for business.69
+Several factors likely account for the Anbar Awakening, including popular revulsion against the ideology and methods of AQI, the threat that AQI posed to the autonomy of the tribes and their way of life, and the damage that AQI has done to the local economy.
+As General David Petraeus recently noted-perhaps half facetiously-the sheikhs in Anbar province "all have a truck company, they all have a construction company and they all have an import-export business," and the havoc that AQI has wreaked was bad for business.65

-It remains to be seen, however, whether the Anbar Awakening can hold together, whether it will continue to work with coalition forces or eventually turn on them, whether successes in Anbar can be replicated elsewhere, or whether coalition efforts to work with the tribes and arm tribal militias are in fact paving the way for an even more violent civil war.70
+It remains to be seen, however, whether the Anbar Awakening can hold together, whether it will continue to work with coalition forces or eventually turn on them, whether successes in Anbar can be replicated elsewhere, and whether coalition efforts to work with the tribes and arm tribal militias are in fact paving the way for an even more violent civil war.66